jkkivenko/dawson-tabletop/Class/Engineer/Engineer.md

 # Effects

-When you take the Engineer Class, you immediately gain the [[Computer Savvy]] and [[Hard Worker]] [[Skills|Skill Abilities]].
+When you take the Engineer Class, you immediately gain the [[Tech Intuition]] and [[Hard Worker]] [[Skills|Skill Abilities]].
 Additionally, you gain the Holo-visor Engineer Creation.

 ## Engineer Creation: Holo-visor

 You gain a holographic eyepiece, visor, or pair of glasses with a heads-up display which grants you crucial information, enhanced eyesight, and control over your creations.
-You can [[Scanner#Action: Scan|Scan]] without needing to hold a Scanner, and its range increases to `500m`.
+You can [[Scanner#Action: Scan|Scan]] without needing to hold a Scanner, and its range increases to `100m` (though you do not gain the other benefits of holding a Scanner).

 # Follow-on Abilities